Mist: The Tale of a Sheepdog Puppy: Plot

 Mist wants to be a working sheepdog more quickly and gets bored of her training.
 So when her first test arrives, she gets over excited and fails.
 She is given the walk of shame by the Boss, which pleases Fern very much.

 Mist begins to doubt she will ever become a working sheepdog and decides she needs more practice and rounds up some ducks that she befriends from a nearby pond, pretending they are sheep.
 With their help, she slowly manages to control herself and learns what it takes to be a good sheepdog.

 Fern does not want everyone to think Mist is better than her, so she tricks Mist into breaking one of the rules and rounding up rams.
 After a narrow escape from them Mist is harshly told off by her mother and Fern watches with pride.
 The next day, Mist succeeds in her next test.
 Sir Gregory is very proud of her and thinks of how far she has come from being a puppy as he goes to sleep, deciding to remember to tell Mist that in the morning but he dies in his sleep.

-Everyone misses Sir Gregory but do not let it interfere with their work.
+Everyone misses Sir Gregory but does not let it interfere with their work.
 Without Sir Gregory though, Mist starts to lose confidence.
 One misty day, Mist and Fern (still not friends) are sent to save a ram, named MacPhereson, from a cliff.
 Mist has to go alone since Fern is terrified of heights, but Fern helps Mist go in the right direction with her "amazing" hearing but Mist is attacked and pushed off by MacPhereson.
-Fern, the Boss and MacPhereson think she is dead and Fern feels sad and guilty, but it turns out Mist survived, and she moves McPherson off the cliff with the skill sir Gregory taught her: "The power is in the eyes".
+Fern, the Boss and MacPhereson think she didn’t survive and Fern suddenly feels sad and guilty, but it turns out Mist survived, and she moves McPherson off the cliff with the skill Sir Gregory taught her: "The power is in the eyes".
 Fern is amazed and glad to see Mist safe and sound, and they climb back up the cliff together.

 Back on the farm, Fern says she is extremely proud of Mist and concedes that she is a brilliant sheepdog, burying their rivalry at last.
 As the film ends, we see Mist happily working the flock with her family, having now claimed her place as one of the pack.